 A roundup of best practices from CTOs can help those hoping to start mobile initiatives

-These CTOs shared tips and advice for fellow school administrators and technology leaders who are embarking on mobile device deployments such as one-to-one initiatives or bring-your-own-device (BYOD) programs.
+A group of chief technology officers (CTOs) from across the country shared tips and advice for fellow school administrators and technology leaders who are embarking on mobile device deployments such as one-to-one initiatives or bring-your-own-device (BYOD) programs.

 - Sam Farsaii, CTO of Coppell ISD in Texas